Find synonyms Find exact match

 Other approaches to oral immunotherapy that have been investigated in research trials include administration of the allergen(s) as enteric-coated tablets, liposomal constructs, or microencapsulated polymers.
 These oral (swallow) delivery systems are intended to protect the allergenic proteins from breakdown in the stomach, and then allow a pH-dependent release in the small intestine for processing by the gut-associated lymphoid tissue (GALT).
 However, research studies with these constructs have not, as of yet, demonstrated evidence for effective delivery [4,5].

 AVAILABILITY — Sublingual tablet immunotherapy (SLIT-tablet) has been approved by the European regulatory authorities and is in use throughout the European Union (EU).
 Some SLIT-tablets are available in Canada.
-In April 2014 the US Food and Drug Administration (FDA) announced approval of a five-grass sublingual tablet produced by Stallergenes (Oralair) , followed by a Timothy grass tablet produced by Merck (Grastek) .
-These are the first immunotherapy tablets to receive FDA approval in the United States.
-The Allergenic Products Advisory Committee (APAC) to the FDA has also recommended approval of a ragweed tablet product being developed by Merck.
+In April 2014, the US Food and Drug Administration (FDA) announced approval of a five-grass pollen sublingual tablet (Oralair) produced by Stallergenes , followed by a Timothy grass pollen sublingual tablet (Grastek) and a short ragweed pollen sublingual tablet (Ragwitek), both produced by Merck [7,8].
+These are the first immunotherapy tablets to become available in the United States.
 (See 'Sublingual tablets' below.)

 In the United States, there has been "off-label" use of liquid allergen extracts for sublingual immunotherapy (SLIT).
 The issues regarding this practice are discussed below.
 (See 'Sublingual drops' below.)